alyssia-chen/alyssia-chen.github.io/projects/MarketingAssortment.md

 date: 2023-01-01
 labels:
 - Marketing
+- Presentations
+- Papers
 summary: This page is a culmination of projects I worked on related to marketing.
 ---

 ## Communications Officer for the ACManoa Club